Houston vs. Northern Kentucky: Odds, spread, over/under - NCAA Tournament First Round

 Houston vs. Northern Kentucky: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 16 Northern Kentucky Norse (22-12) will be looking to move on to the second round of the NCAA Tournament when they play the top-seeded Houston Cougars (31-3) on Thursday.
-This 1-16 matchup in the Midwest Region bracket tips off at 9:20 PM.
+The No. 1 seed Houston Cougars (31-3) will try to beat the No. 16 seed Northern Kentucky Norse (22-12) in the opening round of the NCAA Tournament on Thursday at Legacy Arena at BJCC.
+This contest tips off at 9:20 PM.

-In this article, you can take a look at odds and spreads for the Houston vs. Northern Kentucky matchup across multiple sportsbooks.
+In this article, you can check out odds and spreads for the Houston vs. Northern Kentucky matchup across multiple sportsbooks.

 Houston vs. Northern Kentucky Game Info